Order online pickup in store Download Our

 Parts Authority intends to:

-• Track the amount of waste produced in order to set reduction targets for facilities by 2025.
+• Track the amount of waste produced by 2025 in order to set reduction targets for facilities thereafter.

-• Implement a formal, nationwide recycling program concerning paper and cardboard by 2025.
+• Implement a formal, nationwide recycling program concerning cardboard by 2025.

-• Ensure a majority of our packaging is Forest Stewardship Council (FSC) certified by 2025.
+• Ensure that a majority of our packaging is Forest Stewardship Council® certified by 2025 (Already in use since 2023).

 • Contribute to repairs of an estimated 10 million vehicles each year to extend their lifetimes.